 In conjunction with Council, Healthy Waterways and the local development sector we:

 - produced stormwater quality guideline that will in the future become a Council planning scheme policy

 - assisted Healthy Waterways to update their MUSIC Modelling Guidelines to reflect recent advances in MUSIC modelling, and the most recent version of the program.
 The guideline will be available in the near future.

 - drafted content for a future Healthy Waterways guideline on how to design self-watering street trees.
 The document is based upon the experiences of Brisbane City Council

 We would like to thank everyone involved for a great project.
 It was a lot of work, but we had a lot of fun (how could we not while visiting the Great Barrier Reef region!)
 Thank you all.

-As of July 2016 we are currently continuing to work with Whitsunday Regional Council to develop codes and related provisions for their planning scheme.
+From July 2016 to April 2017 we continued to work with Whitsunday Regional Council to develop codes and related provisions for their planning scheme.
 These provisions will form a head of power for stormwater quality management in new development in the Whitsunday region.